KSC, PSU Classrooms: Laptop Ready Classrooms FAQ

 • The laptop will come in a protective case and have the proper adapter (dongle).

 • The loan period will be for the entire semester.
-For example, for the fall semester you would be able to pick the laptop up at the KSC Help Desk in Elliot Hall (or a location at PSU TBD) in August and drop the laptop back off in mid-December.
+For example, for the fall semester you would be able to pick the laptop up at the Help Desk in August and return the Laptop in mid-December.

 • During semester breaks, our ET&S team would provide routine updates and maintenance.